-98 Requirements for petitions
+96 Requirements for petitions

-- (1) All petitions must, in addition to the provisions of section 99(4), clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; - (c) the specific interest of the relevant signatory in the matter and the grounds of objection of that signatory against the application; and - (d) proof to the satisfaction of the Municipality that the representative who submits the petition has been duly authorised by all petitionaries.
+- (1) All petitions must clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection.

-(2) Notice to or any other form of communication issued to the authorised person constitutes notice or communication to all the signatories to the petition.
+(2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.

-99 Requirements for objections or comments
+97 Requirements for objections, comments or representations

-(1) A person may, in response to a notice in terms of sections 94, 95 or 97, object or comment in accordance with this section.
+(1) A person may, in response to a notice received in terms of sections 92, 93 or 95, object, comment or make representations in accordance with this section.

-(2) Any objection, comment or representation made must be in writing and addressed to the municipal employee mentioned in the notice within the time period stated in the notice and in the manner set out in this section.
+(2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the person mentioned in the notice within the time period stated in the notice and in the manner set out in this section.

-- (3) The objection must state the following: - (a) the name of the person or body concerned;

-- (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation.
+- (3) The objection must state the following: - (a) the name of the person or body concerned; - (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation.